 Two of my tasters listed the stout as their favourite of the beers tasted, and the third liked the pilsner.

 Pirate Life Brewing also do tours of their facilities to tell you about their beers and the brewing process.
 Tours cost $15AUD and bookings must be made in advance.
-Click on the Book Now button on their Facebook page.
+See more details on their website.

 39 George Street, Thebarton SA 5031